simulationcraft/simc/README.md

 SimulationCraft is different from SimCraft.
 Please use the full name SimulationCraft (or SimC) to refer to this project.
 Visit SimCraft if you are looking for full-motion simulators for SimRacing and FlightSim.

-## Migrating from GoogleCode to GitHub
-To switch the remote git repository from googlecode to github, execute the following in your simc development folder:
-- git remote set-url origin https://github.com/simulationcraft/simc.git

 ## External Libraries

 This program uses the following external libraries.